denbasun/Soldi.github.io/README.md

 SOLDI
 # Payment Solution Web Application

-This web application prototype was developed for a Ukrainian startup to provide a seamless payment solution.
-It enables businesses to accept fiat currency from clients and receive cryptocurrency in their accounts.
+This web application prototype was developed for a Ukrainian startup to showcase a payment solution concept.
+It provides businesses with information on how they can accept fiat currency from clients and receive cryptocurrency in their accounts.

 ## Features
 - **User-Friendly Interface**: Designed in collaboration with the design team for an intuitive experience.